ellysh/video-game-bots/InGameBots/process-memory-access.md

 | `&result` or `&value` | Pointer to a buffer that will store a read data in case of `ReadProcessMemory` function.
 The buffer contains a data which will be written to a target process's memory in case of `WriteProcessMemory` function. |
 | `sizeof(...)` | Number of bytes to read from the target process's memory or to write there |
 | `NULL` | Pointer to a variable that stores an actual number of transferred bytes |

----

-TODO: Write here about copying memory from target process to current process.
-See "Remarks" section in ReadProcessMemory MSDN page.

-"Remarks"
-1) ReadProcessMemory copies the data in the specified address range from the address space of the specified process into the specified buffer of the current process.
-Any process that has a handle with PROCESS_VM_READ access can call the function.

-2) WriteProcessMemory copies the data from the specified buffer in the current process to the address range of the specified process.
-Any process that has a handle with PROCESS_VM_WRITE and PROCESS_VM_OPERATION access to the process to be written to can call the function.
-Typically but not always, the process with address space that is being written to is being debugged.